2020 Fellowship opens

 The 2020 Hazel Rowley Literary Fellowship is now open.
 Applications close on 16 November 2019.
 To apply or find out more information, go to Writers Victoria website.

-Mary Hoban’s book shortlisted for Awards
+Mary Hoban’s book wins Awards

 Inaugural Fellow book launch